asimwe1/rust_chatapp/site/guide/01-upgrading.md

 ### Feature Attribute

-As a result support for the stable release channel, Rocket applications no longer need to enable any features to be used.
-You should **remove any `#[feature(..)]` crate attributes:**
+As a result of support for the stable release channel, Rocket applications no longer need to enable any features to be used.
+You should **remove all `#[feature(..)]` crate attributes:**

 ```diff